cenit-io/eCapi/docs/developer-guide/parser-algorithms/overview.md

 ### parse_from_di_2_core_product

-> Transforms and returns the data of a product from its intermediate data structure in OMNA to be stored
+> Transforms and returns the data of a product from its intermediate data structure in core to be stored
-> in the general data structure of products in OMNA.
+> in the general data structure of products in core.
 >
 > **Resources related with this parser:**
 >